core-coin/cip/cip/posts/cip-98.md

 ---
 cip: 98
-title: Core Coin cryptography scheme
+title: Core Coin Cryptography Scheme
 author: Dmitry (@todesstile)
 lang: en-US
 tag: final
 category: core
 date: 2022-06-16
 ---
 ## Abstract

-The following standard describes the cryptography scheme in Core Blockchain.
+This standard details the cryptography scheme employed in the Core Blockchain.

 ## Motivation

-This standard allows overcoming the ed448 restrictions and developing an HD-derivations scheme, similar to BIP32.
+The goal of this standard is to circumvent the limitations of ed448 and create an HD derivation scheme analogous to BIP32.

 ## Specification

 ### Conventions

-Our cryptography scheme is based on Ed448 elliptic cryptography, described in RFC 8032.
-Terms "private key", "public key", "secret scalar", "signature" etc. used in this text, have the same meaning and MUST BE serialized according to that document.
+Our cryptographic approach leans on the Ed448 elliptic cryptography described in RFC 8032.
+Terms such as "private key", "public key", "secret scalar", "signature", etc., utilized in this text, retain their original meanings and MUST BE serialized following the guidelines of the referenced document.

-### Dual cryptography
+### Dual Cryptography

-Ed25519 and Ed448 signature schemes are quite different from Secp256k1.
-Instead of using a private key as a secret scalar, the Ed448 scheme uses the private key to calculate SHAKE256(privateKey, 114) to get 114-bytes output.
-This output is split into two 57-bytes parts, using the left part as the secret scalar, and right part as secret nonce.
+The signature schemes of Ed25519 and Ed448 differ significantly from Secp256k1.
+In the Ed448 scheme, rather than using a private key as a secret scalar, it applies the function SHAKE256(privateKey, 114) to achieve a 114-byte output.
+This output is then bifurcated into two 57-byte segments.
+The left segment is used as the secret scalar, and the right as the secret nonce.

-This scheme gives us an indirect way to calculate public key or sign the message, using only the secret scalar (left part of the output).
-We will abuse this possibility, and define a new scheme, based on scalar criptography.
-We will call it "Scheme1".
-We will refer to the classical scheme, described in RFC 8032 as "Scheme0"
+We've identified a method to calculate the public key or sign a message using only the secret scalar (left part of the output).
+We will capitalize on this opportunity and introduce a new scheme rooted in scalar cryptography, dubbed "Scheme1".
+The conventional scheme, outlined in RFC 8032, will be referenced as "Scheme0".

 ### Reasoning

-A classical HD derivation scheme, implemented in BIP32, depends on linear dependence between the private key and the public key.
-In Ed448, this dependence is eliminated by the first step, when we calculate the hash of the private key to obtain the secret scalar.
-To restore this dependence, we should implement a new scheme, that will keep it alive.
+BIP32's classical HD derivation scheme hinges on the linear relationship between the private and public keys.
+In Ed448, this relationship is disrupted during the initial stage when the hash of the private key is computed to extract the secret scalar.
+To reinstate this dependency, we propose the implementation of a novel scheme that preserves it.

-### Private key types
+### Private Key Types

-We will use both signature schemes, depending on the type of private key.
-We will use the last bit of the last byte of a private key (little-ending) to mark the type of a key.
-If it's equal to 0 - we will use the classical scheme (Scheme0).
-If it is equal to 1 - we will use the new scheme (Scheme1).
+The choice between signature schemes will hinge on the type of private key in use.
+The final bit of the last byte of a private key (little-endian) will dictate the key's classification.
+A value of 0 denotes the use of the conventional Scheme0.
+A value of 1 signifies the utilization of Scheme1.

-So, when the most significant bit of the last byte (little endian) is 0, we just repeat all the steps from RFC 8032 with no changes.
+Thus, if the most significant bit of the last byte (in little endian) is 0, the steps from RFC 8032 are carried out unchanged.

-### Sheme1
+### Scheme1

-When the most significant bit of the last byte (little endian) of a private key is 1, we will use the Scheme1 instead.
-We will consider this key as a secret scalar.
-We will make all the steps defined in RFC 8032 that should be done to the secret scalar (i.e. setting the lowest 2 bits of the first byte to 0, setting the last byte to 0, setting next-to-last byte to 1).
-Now we could calculate public key from it, or sign the message, using the same string as the nonce does.
+If the most significant bit of the last byte (little endian) of the private key is set to 1, Scheme1 is applied.
+This key is treated as a secret scalar.
+All the stipulations defined in RFC 8032 pertaining to the secret scalar will be executed (e.g., the lowest 2 bits of the first byte are set to 0, the last byte to 0, and the penultimate byte to 1).
+With this scalar, one can compute the public key or sign the message, leveraging the same string the nonce uses.

-### Overall cryptography scheme
+### Overall Cryptography Scheme

-So, the overall scheme could be described this way, implying we have the privateKey = byte[57]
+Given that the `privateKey` is represented by `byte[57]`, the overarching scheme can be elucidated as follows:

 ```
 if (privateKey[56] & 0x80 == 0x00) {
-         // Most significant bit of the last byte is equal to 0, so process as usuall:
+         // Most significant bit of the last byte equals 0, process as usual:
          output = SHAKE256(privateKey, 114)
          left = output[0:57]
          right = output[57:114]
          // ....
 } else {
-         // Most significant bit of the last byte is equal to 1, so:
+         // Most significant bit of the last byte equals 1:
          scalar = privateKey
-         scalar[0] = scalar[0] & 0xfc
+         scalar[0] &= 0xfc
          scalar[56] = 0
-         scalar[55] = scalar[55] | 0x80
+         scalar[55] |= 0x80
          left = scalar
          right = scalar
-         // then as usual
+         // then proceed as usual
 }
 ```

 ## Rationale

-This scheme was made to provide an alternative between the classical Ed448 signature mechanism and the possibility to generate HD-wallet keys in a BIP32-like-way.
-That means that anyone who wants to use the classical scheme must generate a private key with the last bit set to 0, and anyone who wants to apply a HD-derivation scheme must set this bit to 1.
+This design provides a choice between the classic Ed448 signature technique and the ability to generate HD-wallet keys similar to BIP32.
+Consequently, those desiring the conventional approach should ensure the last bit of their private key is set to 0.
+Conversely, users aiming for an HD-derivation scheme should set this bit to 1.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).